briannaswan/2022-hackathon-ArcticChallenge/README.md

-# 2022-hackathon-arcticchallenge
+# Arctic Challenge 2022

 This repository is for my contribution to the 2022 Arctic Challenge Hackathon in Skellefteå, Sweden.
 22-24 November 2022.

 ## The task: Data collection framework for collaboration and co-presence in a virtual reality environment.
 The challenge is to create a solution, for example, a VR framework, which collects and integrates data from several sources for virtual reality collaboration and co-presence applications with a particular focus on medical